zalando/skipper/docs/kubernetes/ingress-usage.md

 Clusters and describes to use Ingress and low level and high level features Skipper provides.

-[RouteGroups](routegroups.md), skipper Kubernetes native routing object that supports all skipper features.
+[RouteGroups](routegroups.md), Skipper Kubernetes native routing object that supports all Skipper features.
 If you need to create more than one route to your application, RouteGroups should be the default choice, instead of ingress.
 The documentation contains a section with [mapping](routegroups.md#mapping-from-ingress-to-routegroups) Ingress